abobas/Libasm/README.md

 - `ft_list_sort`
 - `ft_list_remove_if`

-This project is written in Intel syntax and written for a BSD based system (read / write system calls).
+This project is written in Intel syntax and written for a BSD-based OS.

 I finished the project on 24/4/2020 with a grade of 125%.